tonethar/IGME-330-Spring-2023/checkoffs/typescript-practice.md

 ## I. Overview
 - You will utilize the TypeScript "playground" to add an interface, enum, and strong typeing to the code fragment below
-- The TypeScript "playground" is here: https://www.typescriptlang.org/play
+- The TypeScript playground is here: https://www.typescriptlang.org/play
+- Note that the playground will initially complain about the start code - `"Parameter 'todo' implicitly has an 'any' type."` - and so on.
+Your job is to fix these errors by utilizing strong typing

 <hr>